Colour and effect pigments from Costenoble

 Paints with OSIXO® pearlescent pigments can be applied according to all usual techniques such as spraying, immersion, rolling or air brushes.
 In order to achieve uniform coverage, paints containing pearlescent pigments should be applied in multiple thin layers with approx. 1 to 2 minutes surface drying time.

-When spraying lacquers, there must be a reliable air pressure of 2.5 to 2.8 kg/cm2; 3.2 to 3.5 kg/cm2 for most other paints and 3.5 to 4.2 kg/cm2. for synthetic resin paints.
+When spraying paints, an air of 2.5 to 2.8 kg/cm2, for most other paints of 3.2 to 3.5 kg/cm2 and for synthetic resin paints of 3.5 to 4.2 kg/cm2 pressure have proved to be suitable.
 Thorough cleaning and degreasing are required for good adhesion.
 Spraying should be performed multiple times in a criss-cross motion (at least three times for a good film formation).
 The surface should dry in air between each spraying operation.
 Very good and uniform painting is usually achieved after the third coat.
 If a transparent lacquer top coat is to be applied, a longer surface drying time of at least 10 to 15 minutes is required.

 Glass or plastic pearls are best coated using immersion.
 The temperature should be around 25 °C and the relative air humidity should be 50% or less.
 The immersion process and the dripping off afterwards should be performed at constant-intervals.
 Constant rotation of the material provides more uniform coating and reduces flow lines.